Medical Malpractice Attorney Orlando, FL

 Should I Accept the Settlement?

 Most medical malpractice lawsuits don’t make it to court simply because it takes a lot of time and money from both parties.
-To avoid spending so much time and money, it’s not uncommon for a healthcare provider or their insurance company to offer a victim a settlement.
+To avoid spending so much time and money, it’s not uncommon for a healthcare provider or insurance company to offer a victim a settlement.
 However, the first initial settlement offers can often be low.

 The insurance companies generally bet on the victim not knowing what a reasonable offer is or even knowing what expenses are covered under a medical malpractice lawsuit.
 Even when an initial settlement sounds promising, you’ll still want to consult with your attorney.
 Your attorney will help you determine what a more realistic settlement is.
 Your lawyer can also negotiate with the insurance company and apply legal pressure when needed.